otrv4/otrv4/otrv4.md

   Client Profile Signature (CLIENT-EDDSA-SIG)
 ```

-The supported fields are:
+The supported fields should not be duplicated.
+They are:

 ```
 Client Profile owner instance tag (INT)
   Type = 0x0001
-  The instance tag of the client that created the Client Profile.
+  The instance tag of the client/device that created the Client Profile.

 Ed448 public key (ED448-PUBKEY)
   Type = 0x0002